philipv/bonfire/default/positions/README.txt

  - JUnit 4.11
  - Mockito 1.9.5

-Code Coverage for the project: 93.4%
+Code Coverage for the project: 95.7%

+Note: Currently it simply uses the position listener notification thread to process the update but position listener can be re-implemented to use a thread pool, if required
+(since the task is a runnable).